Aditys018/H_News/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License Version 3.
 See the [LICENSE](LICENSE) file for more details.